 This can be an opportunity.
 I know of one Realtor who has sold the same condo five times in ten years, each time earning nice commissions.
 Property managers here can charge a premium, and local contractors, it is well known, make more money for the same work when dealing with temporary or off-island residents.

 9. You’re not in Kansas anymore; get over it!

 This should be self-evident.
-Hawaii is not Kansas, nor is it California, Canada or Kentucky.
+Hawaii is not Kansas, nor is it California, Canada, or Kentucky.
 There are tremendous opportunities for entrepreneurs here, but there are also huge obstacles, many of which might not seem apparent to a Mainlander.
-If you are hell-bent on living like you did before you came here, you’re going to pay a price, both monetarily and mentally.
+If you are hell-bent on living like you did before you came here, you’ll pay a price, both monetarily and mentally.

-10. The quality of life in Hawaii can be exceptional and that matters…a lot!
+10. The quality of life in Hawaii can be exceptional, which matters…a lot!

-My home is ten minutes away from one of the best beaches in America, and my garden grows year-round, supplying me with hundreds of pounds of fresh vegetables and fruit every year.
-I own one long-sleeve shirt, and I wear sandals all weekend, year-round.
-That level of quality of life is, in my mind, what I “buy” with my hard work and perseverance with my business.
+My home is ten minutes away from one of the best beaches in America, and my garden grows year-round, supplying me hundreds of pounds of fresh vegetables and fruit every year.
+I own one long-sleeve shirt and wear sandals all weekend, year-round.
+That level of quality of life is, in my mind, what I “buy” with my hard work and perseverance in my business.
 It’s not easy; it never is.

-We all know that Hawaii is ranked high in taxes, regulations, and the cost of doing business.
+We all know that Hawaii is ranked high in taxes, regulations, and business costs.
 We also know it is ranked low in education, workforce development, and pro-business initiatives.
 These are realities, and they are not going to change anytime soon.

 Anyone seeking to start a business in Hawaii needs to go in with his or her eyes wide open.
 Accept what is, and find opportunities where they exist.